grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/include-dashboards.md

   - bundling
 ---

-This guide explains how to add pre-configured dashboards into app and data source Grafana plugins.
+This guide explains how to add pre-configured dashboards into data source Grafana plugins.
 By integrating pre-configured dashboards into your plugin, you can provide your users with a ready-to-use template, freeing them from having to build a dashboard from scratch.

 We'll walk you through the process of bundling dashboards into plugins.
 The process involves creating a dashboard, adding it to your plugin, and then importing it into the plugin.
 You can also optionally add navigation links to make it easier for users to discover all its features.